oceanprotocol/docs/developers/provider/general-endpoints.md

 ### Initialize

-In order to consume a data service the user is required to send one datatoken to the provider.&#x20;
+In order to consume a data service the user is required to send one datatoken to the provider.

 The datatoken is transferred on the blockchain by requesting the user to sign an ERC20 approval transaction where the approval is given to the provider's account for the number of tokens required by the service.